CodingPoet/Building-with-Python/presentation/languagebasics/variable-play.md

-### Try String Variables
+### Playing with Variables

+Make the program to say hello to you by name!

+Can you combine a string variable and a number variable <br>
+to print out "Welcome to 2014"?

+&nbsp;

+_Pro Tip: to convert a number to a string, use_

+`str(numberVariable)`

 Note:
-Open up the file `01-string-variable.py` and take a look.
+Open up `01-string-variable.py` and take a look.

 On the first line we can see a variable called `welcomeMessage` is being given the value `Hello world!`.

 On the second line we can see the variable being passed to the print function.
 This is saying "Hey print function!
 Please print out the value stored in `welcomeMessage`".

+**Challenges:**

-Try changing the value of `welcomeMessage` and running the Python script again to see what happens.
+- Change the value of `welcomeMessage` to say hello to you by name.

-Can you make the program print out "Welcome to 2014" by combining a text variable and a number variable?
+- Make the program print out "Welcome to 2014" by combining a string variable and a number variable.